unitedstates/licensing/index.md

 #### What You Need to Know

-1. Data is “license-free” only if a) copyright, and similar laws do not apply or have been waived, and b) there are no restrictions on use or sharing of the data except as set forth in existing law.
+1. Data is “license-free” only if a) copyright, and similar laws do not apply or have been waived, and b) there are no restrictions on use/sharing of the data except as set forth in existing law.
-2. Copyright applies to some government data but not others (and never to U.S. law).
-When it applies, it must be waived by the agency (or owner if not the agency) for the data to meet the "license-free" principle.
-In this case, data is dedicated to the public domain, not licensed.
+2. Copyright applies to some government data but not others (and never to the law itself).
+When it applies, it should be waived so that the public can use it without restriction.
-3. An "open license" is different.
-"Open licenses" are designed for other definitions of open (such as open source, open content, and open knowledge), but these exploit copyright protections to enforce their terms.
-A fear of copyright infringement may hinder innovation and accountability.
+3. When there is a choice, government data should be dedicated to the public domain and not licensed.
+Licensing (including open licensing) builds on copyright and other related rights, which should not exist in US public data in the first place.
-4. Data is more valuable when its copyright status is clear through an explicit statement.
+4. Data is more valuable when it is clear that there is a green light enabling reuse.
 5. [Foreign copyright may apply to any government data.][2]
 A waiver of foreign copyright protections is suggested, especially if foreign use of the data is important.
 6. The [Creative Commons CC0 Public Domain Dedication][3] is a widely adopted legal tool allowing a creator to dedicate his/her work to the public domain worldwide.
 CC0 waives any and all domestic and foreign copyright protections and related rights over a work to whatever extent that they can be waived.